alttch/finac/README.md

 Net profit/loss: 100.00 EUR
 ```

-As you see, there's no counterparty account in lazy exchange.
-This feature is
+As shown, there is no a counterparty account in the lazy exchange.
+This feature
-useful for personal accounting and special applications, but for the
+is useful for personal accounting and special applications, but for
-professional accounting, you should create counterparty exchange account and
+professional accounting, create counterparty exchange accounts should be
-perform buy-sell transactions with it.
+created and buy-sell transactions should be performed between them.

 ### Targets

-Targets is a feature I wrote Finac for.
-You have account balances in bank and
+Targets is a feature I have created Finac for.
+Consider there are account
-in accounting.
-They differ by some amount and you are going to record this with
+balances in a bank and in the accounting.
+They differ in some amount and this
-a single transaction.
+need to be recorded in the accounting with a single transaction.

-But the problem is there's a lot of transactions you should sum up.
+But the problem is: there is a lot of transactions which should be sum up.
 Or
-calculate the difference between bank balance and accounting.
-Pretty common,
+the difference between bank balance and accounting must be calculated manually.
-eh?
-Don't do this, we have targets.
+Pretty common, eh?
+Don't do this, Finac has got targets.

-Specifying targets instead of amount tells Finac to calculate transaction
+Specifying targets instead of amount asks Finac to calculate transaction amount
-amount by itself.
+by itself.

-After the previous operation, we have *4,890.00* USD on "acc1" and want to move
+After the previous operation, there is *4,890.00* USD on "acc1" and consider
-all except $1000 to "acc2".
-Let's do it:
+all except $1000 should be moved to "acc2".
+Let us do it:

     >>> f.mv(dt='acc2', ct='acc1', target_ct=1000)